SiddharthaBhattacharjee/30Days_Of_Productivity/logs.md

     Started working on the client React app, completed the login part and started implementing the owner part of the client. ✔️<br>
     It took me 4 Hr to complete todays coding work⏱️<br>
     Link to GutHub Commit : [pushed on 22nd Feb 2023](https://github.com/SiddharthaBhattacharjee/Decentralized_Voting_System/commit/d6877d05ae38b130024359d4dc0e0aea6c9990d9)

+- ## Day-29 , 23rd Feb 2023 :
+    Continued working on the Decentralised Voting System.(ReactJS + Solidity hardhat project) 💻<br>
+    Added the blockcchain dependencies and made progress on the admin pannel. ✔️<br>
+    Also was busy today, as I am in judging panel of Ideathon.<br>
+    It took me 2 Hr to complete todays coding work⏱️( + 2 hrs of Ideathon judging)<br>
+    Link to GutHub Commit : [pushed on 23rd Feb 2023](https://github.com/SiddharthaBhattacharjee/Decentralized_Voting_System/commit/ef709ce33ebf81b4c7ce831f4b8c473c647a4857)